 This unique solvent is also less prone to oxidative degradation and thermal degradation than mono ethanol amine (MEA).

-Capturing CO2 shouldn’t come with a big footprint.
-Our high solvent loading and compact installations mean a lower footprint.
+Capturing CO2 shouldn’t come with a large footprint.
+Our high solvent loading and compact installations mean a small footprint.

 First step in Compression